-39) Cut your belt loop into 3 ½” (8.9 cm) long pieces - You should have approximately 5 belt loops in total.
+Cut your belt loop into 3 ½” (8,9 cm) long pieces - You should wind up with 5 belt loops in total.

-Fold 1/2” (1.3cm) of each end of the belt loop to the wrong side of the belt loop.
+Fold 1/2” (1,3 cm) of each end of the belt loop to the wrong side of the belt loop.
 Pin both the upper and lower belt loop edges along your pant waist.
 I like to place my belt loops as follows:

-41) Using a narrow zigzag, bar-tack stitch or simply a lot of small straight stitches, sew through all the layers of the fabric, securing both ends of the loop to your pants.
+Using a narrow zig zag, bar-tack stitch, or simply a lot of small, straight stitches, sew through all the layers of the fabric, securing both ends of the loop to your pants.

 There you have it!
-Now your trousers are extra snazzy, and all that's left are some finishing touches -- You are nearly done!!
+Now your trousers are extra snazzy, and all that's left is Part 8 - Finishing Touches -- You are nearly done!!